-BPOC has developed a framework to help museums transform into a digitally literate and digitally savvy organisation.
+BPOC has developed a framework to help museums transform into digitally literate and savvy organizations.

-Mingei International Museum; Museum of Photographic Arts; Oakland Museum of California; Saint Louis Art Museum; San Diego Natural History Museum; Walters Art Museum
+Frist Center for the Visual Arts; Mingei International Museum; Museum of Photographic Arts; Oakland Museum of California; Saint Louis Art Museum; San Diego Art Institute; San Diego Natural History Museum; Walters Art Museum

 The Legler Benbough Foundation